The Adventures of Marco Polo: Reception

 Contemporary reviews were mixed.
 When the movie premiered at the Radio City Music Hall, Frank S. Nugent of The New York Times wrote that "we could never forget for a moment that it was all make-believe," referring to the actors' accents which were clearly inaccurate for the film's time and place.
 However, he went on, "it is amiable make-believe, rich in the outlandish pageantry Hollywood loves to manufacture, facilely narrated and enjoyably played."
 Variety called the film "a spectacular melodrama" and "an excellent vehicle for Cooper" and inaccurately predicted that it would be a box office hit.
 Film Daily called the film a "thrilling, romantic offering" and called Cooper an "excellent" choice for the role.
 Harrison's Reports found "Expert performances" and a romance "handled in good taste," but found that its appeal would be limited to "sophisticated audiences" because it was lacking in action.
 John Mosher of The New Yorker called the film "a big disappointment" and described the dialogue as having "the swing of a bad libretto."
 Motion Picture Daily praised the "lavish" production but said the title role would have been much better suited to Rudolph Valentino than Gary Cooper.
 The New York Sun wrote, "In spite of its elaborate settings and the presence of Gary Cooper, The Adventures of Marco Polo never quite lives up to its promises."

-In Italy, the fascist censors considered the film disrespectful to the eponymous hero and insisted on re-dubbing it to make the protagonist a Scotsman called MacBone Pan and releasing it under the title Uno scozzese alla corte del Gran Kan (A Scotsman at the Great Khan's court).
+In Italy, the fascist censors considered the film disrespectful to the eponymous hero and so it was released in 1939 under the title Uno scozzese alla corte del Gran Kan (A Scotsman at the Great Khan's court): the dub changed the protagonist to a Scotsman called MacBone Pan while Binguccio became Macniff, and several sequences at the beginning of the film containing explicit references to Venice were also eliminated.
+In 1951, the film was released in Italy with a faithful redub, translated literally as Le avventure di Marco Polo: the original characters were reinstated, and the previously removed sequences were restored.

 The film was a box office flop, losing an estimated $700,000.